 Patricia Ann Dunlavy

 With a degree in English from Indiana University of Pennsylvania and later a master’s from Shippensburg University, Sharon taught for 35 years.
-Growing up, as an intermediate girl scout, she earned the Curved Bar rank, an equivalent to the present-day Gold Award.
+Growing up, as an intermediate Girl Scout, she earned the Curved Bar rank, an equivalent to the present-day Gold Award.
 As an adult she has been a troop leader at many levels for 36 years.
 During this time she was recognized by Hemlock Council as a master trainer.
-She has been a resident camp director; a day camp director; certified canoe instructor; both fall product and cookie sale liaison; service unit director, manager, and lead; and co-leads the volunteer led adult enrichment weekends.
+She has been a resident camp director; a day camp director; certified canoe instructor; both fall product and cookie sale liaison; service unit director, manager, and lead; and co-leads the volunteer led adult enrichment weekends for GSHPA.
+She was awarded a Thank You Badge from GSHPA in April 2020.
 In addition, she has been very active at St. Luke Lutheran Church in Mount Union as well as in the American Legion Auxiliary Unit 107 for many years.

-Stomping the grounds of Golden Pond as a camper, Melanie has been a Girl Scout for 36 years and a very active volunteer within GSHPA as Service Unit lead for a large portion of Schuylkill County.
-She currently serves as a member of the Volunteer Appreciation and Recognition Board Committee as well as co-leads and plans the Volunteer Led Outdoor Adult Enrichment Weekends for GSHPA.
-She has spent 20+ years serving the hospitality industry managing hotels, restaurants, hospitality staffing agencies, event planning and sales by creating destination experiences.
-Currently, she spends time keeping busy with four children at home, a small home based bakery and does hospitality consulting.
+Melanie has been a Girl Scout for 36 years and a very active volunteer within Girl Scouts in the Heart of PA.
+She was a Girl Scout as a girl in the west region of the council surrounding the Mount Union / Huntingdon areas and frequented Camp Golden Pond as a camper.
+She now serves in the North region of the council as a Service Unit lead for a large portion of Schuylkill County.
+She currently serves as a member of the Volunteer Appreciation and Recognition Board Committee, co-leads and plans the Volunteer Led Outdoor Adult Enrichment Weekends for GSHPA, is a National Delegate and has just been awarded a Thank You badge by GSHPA in April 2020.
+She has spent 23+ years serving the hospitality industry managing hotels, restaurants, hospitality staffing agencies, event planning and sales by creating destination experiences.
+She is an avid outdoors person and loves being in nature.
+With what free time she does have, she spends homeschooling her four children at home, has a small home based bakery and does hospitality consulting with her husband.